gluckt/UCI-HAR-data-reshaping/README.md

   * /README.md: this

 There is only one script (run_analysis.R) that does all the analysis on the provided UCI HAR Dataset.
-It combines and organizes the training and test data and generates a data text file of an independent dataset that meets the tidy data standards as described in Hadley Wickham's "Tidy Data"<sup>[1]</sup>.
+It combines and organizes the training and test data into one dataset.
+It then selects measurements of mean or standard deviation and creates an independent dataset of averages of the selected means and standard deviations for each combination of subject and activity.
+This new dataset meets the tidy data standards as described in Hadley Wickham's [Tidy Data](http://example.com/ "Title")<sup>[1]</sup>.

 1. Wickham, Hadley.
 Tidy Data.
 Tech.
 American Statistical Association, n.d.
 Web.